robinschuere/archive/README.md

 # Archive

-I am Robin Schuerewegen, a Developer living in Belgium.
+I am Robin Schuerewegen, a Software Developer living in Belgium.

+Started in 2011 with writing software in .Net with Silverlight and Sql-Server.
+After 5 years I made the switch to Fullstack javascript developer.

 I think that a lot of what I do and see in the current workspace, is not new, and thus I wanted to place the information that I still have inside a repository to look back on.